faizamaqsood782-ship-it/Explainable-Methods/README.md

 1. Load the Knockout and Hanna datasets
 2. Automatically detect the gRNA sequence column
-3. Extract CRISPRedict-relevant biological features using `features.py`
+3. Extract CRISPRedict, CRISPRAidit, deepHF and CRISPROn relevant biological features using original `features.py` logic.
 4. Predict cleavage efficiency scores using a pre-trained statsmodels model
 5. Use SHAP to explain the contribution of each feature to the predicted outcome
 6. Save the results with prediction scores and SHAP values